eduardo-cercal/clean_flutter_survey_app/requirements/survey/survey_page.md

 5. Hide error message and show the list when recieve a surveyData event with data
 6. Show date and question from a survey model
 7. Show a unanswered survey in red and gren when ansered
+8. Call the list surveys method when click on the reload buttom
-8. Go to the result screen when click on a survey
+9. Go to the result screen when click on a survey